Air quality annual report

 - Targeted communication and engagement to increase awareness about air quality in the city.
 Raise awareness on what residents and visitors can do to reduce emissions and minimise personal exposure.

-- Continue to work in partnership to support the delivery of key infrastructure projects that will help the transition to more sustainable forms of travel.
+- Continue to work in partnership to support the delivery of key infrastructure projects that will improve access to public transport and opportunities for cycling and active travel.

 What you can do